datalad-handbook/book/docs/basics/101-115-symlinks.rst

 This leads to a few conclusions:

 The first is that you should not be worried to see cryptic looking symlinks in your repository -- this is how it should look.
-If you are interested in why these paths look so weird, and what all of this has to do with data integrity, you can check out the hidden section below.
+If you are interested in why these paths look so weird, and what all of this has to do with data integrity, you can check out the :fom:`fom-objecttree`.
+Its additional information can help to establish trust in that your data are safely stored and tracked, and understanding more about the object tree and knowing bits of the git-annex basics can make you more confident in working with your datasets.

 The second is that it should now be clear to you why the ``.git`` directory should not be deleted or in any way modified by hand.
 This place is where